Euro buckles as pressure mounts on ECB to ease

 The common currency also lost ground against other currencies including the yen and Australian dollar, falling 1.3 percent to 133.55 yen and shedding 0.8 percent to A$1.4329.

-Renewed pressure on the euro saw the dollar index jump 0.7 percent to a two-week high of 80.273 .DXY, pulling further away from a nine-month trough of 78.998 plumbed a week earlier.
+Renewed pressure on the euro saw the dollar index jump 0.7 percent to a two-week high of 80.273, pulling further away from a nine-month trough of 78.998 plumbed a week earlier.
 It last traded at 80.253.

 The dollar, however, eased against the yen, dipping to 98.36 to be off this week's peak of 98.69.